nguyentimmy/Offensive-Security-Engineering/README.md

+# 🛡️ Offensive Security Engineering

+A hands-on repo where offensive techniques meet detection engineering.
+Attacks are run in controlled labs — then validated against **Microsoft Sentinel** and **Microsoft Defender XDR** to confirm they actually surface as alerts and incidents.
+The theme throughout: *don't just run the attack — prove you'd catch it.*

+---

-# ⚛️ Atomic Red Teaming — Detection Validation
+## ⚛️ Atomic Red Teaming — Detection Validation

 Detection engineering is the practice of designing, implementing, and continually improving SIEM and EDR capabilities to catch real threats.
 This project focuses on **validating those detections** through controlled attack simulation — running **Atomic Red Team** tests mapped to **MITRE ATT&CK** against **Microsoft Sentinel** and **Microsoft Defender XDR** to prove coverage and find blind spots.